-In Improper desires for physical pleasure a.
+1. Im proper desires for physical pleasure a.
 What physical pleasure did you find yourself thinking about much of the time? b.
 When a certain desire or expectation was not met, did you feel frustration, resentment, bitterness, or anger? c.
 What was unsatisfying about the gifts God has given you? d.
 How did you get even with the other person when you did not get what you wanted from him/her?
-Pr ide and arrogance a.
+2. Pri de and arrogance a.
 How are your expectations of the other person magnifying your demands on him/her and your disappointment in his/her failure to meet your desires? b.
 How are you judging the other person when your desires are not met? c.
 How are you getting even with the other person when your desires are not met? d.
 How have you communicated to the other person what you feel he/she must do? e.
 How have you threatened the other person? ("Give me what I want or you will pay!")

-3. Lo ve of money or material possessions a.
+5. Lo ve of money or material possessions a.
 What preoccupies your thoughts?
 (What is the first thing on your mind in the morning and/or the last thing at night?) b.
 Fill in this blank: "If only I had, then I would be happy, fulfilled, and secure."
 What does this suggest to you about your trust in God for what you desire? c.
 When a certain desire or expectation is not met, do you feel frustration, resentment, bitterness, or anger?

-1 East ar of man +.
+4. ar of man a.
 Whose approval do you want most of all? b.
 Whom are you seeking to please at almost any cost? c.
 What do you want to preserve or avoid about your reputation? d.
-In this situation, what or whom do you fear most?
-5. Go a. ood things that I want too much What do you find yourself thinking about much of the time? b.
+In this situation, what or whom do you fear most? - C - - 1 41 · · · · · 41 · · 4 I · · · · · · · · · · · · · · · · 5. a. what do you find yourself thinking about much of the time? u.
+That do you mid yourself dilliking about mach of the time. b.
 What causes you the most worry?
 How has your anxiety replaced your trust in God?

-- c.
-Fill in this blank: "If only \\\\\\, then I would be happy, fulfilled, and secure."
-What does this suggest to you about your trust in God for what you desire? - d.
+c.
+Fill in this blank: "If only , then I would be happy, fulfilled, and secure."
+What does this suggest to you about your trust in God for what you desire?

+- d.
 When a certain desire or expectation is not met, do you feel frustration, resentment, bitterness, or anger? - 6.
-What or whom have you sacrificed to get what you wanted?
+What or whom have you sacrificed to get what you wanted? - 7.
+If you do not repent of this pattern, what will be the destructive results?